ScottLogic/blog/_posts/2024-10-01-terraform-vs-cdk.md

 }
 </code></pre>

-Its original use was for creating many resources with the same configuration (as seen above), but it’s mainly used as a ‘create one of these only in this environment’ argument.
+Its original intended use was for creating many resources with the same configuration (as seen above), but it’s mainly used as a ‘create one of these only in this environment’ argument.

 For example, creating an instance only in a Dev environment: